isomerpages/csa-csro-licensing/_how-to/Update Licence.md

 permalink: /how-to/update-licence
 description: ""
 ---
-Licensee is required to notify CSRO <u>at least 14 calendar days after</u> the effective date of appointment of any <i>officers of the business entity</i> and to notify CSRO of any change or inaccuracy in the information and particulars that the licensee and/or its <i>officers of the business entity</i> previously submitted to CSRO in relation to its licence applicant <u>within 14 calendar days</u> of such change or upon knowledge of such inaccuracy.
+Licensee is required to notify CSRO <u>within 14 calendar days after</u> the effective date of appointment of any <i>officers of the business entity</i> and to notify CSRO of any change or inaccuracy in the information and particulars that the licensee and/or its <i>officers of the business entity</i> previously submitted to CSRO in relation to its licence applicant <u>within 14 calendar days</u> of such change or upon knowledge of such inaccuracy.

 ### Submit Licence Update Details
 The following table provides guidance on the method though which licensee shall submit their notifications to CSRO.